dassana-io/enterprise-docs/docs/app-store/apps/custom.md

 # Custom

 In this guide, we'll learn how to send your custom logs to Dassana.
-Currently, Dassana can ingest the following log formats: nd-json, json, and csv.
+Currently, Dassana can ingest the following log formats: nd-json, json array, and csv.
 We've also included instructions for configuring log aggregators such as Fluentd and Vector to stream your logs to Dassana.

 ## Log Types